ludocode/onramp/docs/minimal-c.md

 omC supports enough of C to define libc-compatible headers.
 This requires `void` and `void*`, `extern` for global variables, and `typedef` for `FILE` and `size_t` (it's actually harder to bootstrap these with `#define`.)
 The support for `typedef` and file inclusion in particular allows for the construction of large scale projects with idiomatic code organization in omC.

 If you've ever been interested in writing a compiler or interpreter, omC is a great place to start.
 There is a full [grammar specification](#grammar) below; a heavily documented [reference implementation](../core/cci/0-omc/); a large [battery of tests](../test/cci/0-omc/) with scripts to run them; a set of C-compatible [standard library headers](../core/libc/0-oo/include/); and some interesting programs such as an [eight queens solver](../test/cci/0-omc/programs/eight-queens.c), not to mention many of the stages of Onramp itself.
+(You don't even need to write the preprocessor either because, once your compiler works, you could compile and use Onramp's preprocessor!)

-omC is quite powerful, yet it is simple enough to be implemented in about a thousand lines of your favorite programming language.
+omC is quite powerful, yet it is simple enough to be implemented in about a thousand lines of your favorite programming language (or a few thousand lines of assembly.)
 It is also easy to extend with additional features from C.